 Brain scars have shown it.
 I, the undersigned and many of my students, can confirm that it is also experienced from within: shame does not disappear, but it becomes softer and more manageable as we through empathy of someone develop sympathy with ourselves and make it easier to act diligently and relevant.

 There are also other muscles that need to be trained to achieve robustness to shame, such as knowing its shame triggers, the preferred ways we stumble upon how we care for ourselves and our body, as well as appropriate portions play and rest .

-Empathy is available in individual doses of a listening non-judging friend who refrains from good advice and encouragement, but is just with you or with a professional like me.
+Empathy can be obtained in individual doses from a listening, non-judgmental friend who refrains from advice and encouragement but is just with you, or from a professional like me.